Skip to content

 sudo apt install cmake

-A host toolchain (build-essential) is necessary because some dependency packages (such as protobuf) need to build host utilities that are used in the build process.
+A host toolchain (build-essential) is necessary because some dependency packages need to build host utilities that are used in the build process.

 See also: dependencies.md.